daviddavkanmercier/evtools/README.md

 # evtools

 **Evidence Theory Tools** — a Python library for working with belief functions in the Dempster-Shafer theory / Transferable Belief Model.
+Version 0.6.0.

 ## Modules